smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/getting-started-claude-code-mtran.rst

 Use the Smarter CLI to generate a blank LLMClient manifest::

-   smarter manifest llm_client -o yaml > napl-claude-copilot.yaml
+   smarter manifest llmclient -o yaml > napl-claude-copilot.yaml

 This produces a YAML file pre-populated with every available field and sensible defaults.
 Open it in your editor.